DevCycleHQ/devcycle-docs/docs/extras/feature-obfuscation/feature-obfuscation.md

 feature they can't access, which may lead to sensitive or strategic information being leaked.

-To prevent this, DevCycle supports a feature allowing you to obfuscate all the Variable keys used in your code in Web platforms (React, Next, Javascript etc.) to keep their names private.
+To prevent this, DevCycle supports a feature allowing you to obfuscate all the Variable keys used in your code in Web platforms (React, Next.js, Javascript etc.) to keep their names private.
 Next.js users can also take advantage of our SDK's [Conditional Deferred Rendering](/sdk/client-side-sdks/nextjs/nextjs-usage-app#conditional-deferred-rendering-renderifenabled) feature, which will strip out any source code for features the user isn't eligible for, reducing bundle size while also keeping the feature's details private.